mcguinlu/pathformatr/README.md

 ```

 This functionality is designed to work via an RStudio addin - simply
-highlight your file path, browse to the `herehelper` section in the
+highlight your file path, browse to the `pathformatr` section in the
 RStudio Addins drop-down menu, and select “Format path for use with
 here::here()”.